TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

-Suppose that $V_{in}$ comes from a microcontroller which guarantees a minimum high level output of 2.4 V. If this output is high, we want maximum current to flow through the load.
-With low level maximum 0.5 V from the micro, the voltage across the load must be 0 V. What value of $R_b$ should we use?
+Suppose that $V_{in}$ comes from a microcontroller which guarantees a minimum high level output of 2.4 V. If this output is high, we want the maximum current to flow through the load.
+With a low level maximum of 0.5 V from the microcontroller, the voltage across the load must be 0 V. What value of $R_b$ should we use?

 What is the effective $\beta$ of the transistor now?